/ 9 must-do foodie experiences in Japan

 A winery tour is the perfect break from city crowds, so why not travel to the countryside of Kyoto where you can get up close and personal with Japan’s rural agricultural life?

 At Tamba Wine House, a small winery located in Satoyama in Kyoto Tamaba Town, sample the earthy Japanese wine made from local grapes, and take a tour of the brewing site to learn more about the craft.

 Another worthy place to visit is Gekkeikan Okura Sake Museum in Fushimi, the city in Kyoto renowned for its tasty sake.
 Learn all about the iconic Japanese rice wine and relish in the freshness of Gekkeikan’s sake tasting.

 Experience it for yourself

-From learning the intricacies of traditional Japanese culture to trekking the historic Kumano pilgrimage walk, our Food Lover's Japan trip gives you an insight into the history and art of Japanese cuisine within culturally rich regions – an experience that will truly satisfy your hunger for adventure.
+From learning the intricacies of traditional Japanese culture to trekking the historic Kumano pilgrimage walk, our programs across Japan give you an insight into the history and art of Japanese cuisine within culturally rich regions—an experience that will truly satisfy your hunger for adventure.

 Photo: Janelle William